-- The cryptographic library Neslib provides the RSA public key cryptographic operation for modulus sizes up to 4096 bits, conformant to PKCS #1 V2.1. - The cryptographic library Neslib provides the RSA private key cryptographic operation with or without CRT for modulus sizes up to 4096 bits, conformant to PKCS #1 V2.1. - The cryptographic library Neslib provides RSA signature formatting (EMSA) compliant with PKCS #1 V2.1.
+- RSA public key cryptographic operation for modulus sizes up to 4096 bits, - RSA private key cryptographic operation with or without CRT for modulus sizes up to 4096 bits, - RSA signature formatting, - RSA Key Encapsulation Method.

-6.15 Cryptographic operation: Elliptic Curves Cryptography operation (FCS_COP.1) / ECC if Neslib only
+6.15 Cryptographic operation: Elliptic Curves Cryptography operation (FCS\COP.1) / ECC if NesLib only

-- The cryptographic library Neslib provides to the ES developer the following efficient basic functions for Elliptic Curves Cryptography over prime fields, all conformant to IEEE 1363-2000 and IEEE 1363a-2004, including:
+260 The cryptographic library NesLib provides to the ES developer the following efficient basic functions for Elliptic Curves Cryptography over prime fields on curves in Weierstrass form, all conformant to IEEE 1363-2000 and IEEE 1363a-2004, including:

 - private scalar multiplication,

 - preparation of Elliptic Curve computations in affine coordinates,

-- · public scalar multiplication,
+- public scalar multiplication,

 - point validity check,

-- · Jacobian conversion to affine coordinates,
+- Jacobian conversion to affine coordinates,

-- general point addition.
+- general point addition,

 - point expansion and compression.

-- Additionally, the cryptographic library Neslib provides functions dedicated to the two most used elliptic curves cryptosystems: Elliptic Curve Diffie-Hellman (ECDH), as specified in NIST SP 800-56A and Elliptic Curve Digital Signature Algorithm (ECDSA) generation and verification, as stipulated in FIPS PUB 186-4 and specified in ANSI X9.62, section 7.
+- Additionally, the cryptographic library NesLib provides functions dedicated to the two most used elliptic curves cryptosystems:

+- Elliptic Curve Diffie-Hellman (ECDH), as specified in NIST SP 800-56A,

+- Elliptic Curve Digital Signature Algorithm (ECDSA) generation and verification, as stipulated in FIPS PUB 186-4 and specified in ANSI X9.62, section 7.

+- 262 The cryptographic library NesLib provides to the ES developer the following efficient basic functions for Elliptic Curves Cryptography over prime fields on curves in Edwards form, with curve 25519, all conformant to EdDSA rfc, including:

+- generation,

+- verification,

+- point decompression.

-6.16 Cryptographic operation: SHA operation (FCS_COP.1) / SHA, if Neslib only
+6.16 Cryptographic operation: SHA operation (FCS\COP.1) / SHA, if NesLib only

-- The cryptographic library Neslib provides the SHA-1^(c), SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-2. - The cryptographic library Neslib provides the SHA-1^(c) and SHA-256 secure hash functions conformant to FIPS PUB 180-2, and offering resistance against side channel and fault attacks. - Additionally, the cryptographic library Neslib offers support for the HMAC mode of use, as specified in FIPS PUB 198-1, to be used in conjunction with the protected versions of SHA-1^(c) and SHA-256.
+- 263 The cryptographic library NesLib provides the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-2. - 264 The cryptographic library NesLib provides the SHA-1, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-2, and offering resistance against side channel and fault attacks. - Additionally, the cryptographic library NesLib offers support for the HMAC mode of use, as specified in FIPS PUB 198-1, to be used in conjunction with the protected versions of SHA-1, SHA-256, SHA-384, and SHA-512.